horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 We've been talking about how one might *search* for a rectangle with the desire proportions, but we haven't talked about whether such a rectangle *actually exists*.
 This is a pretty big gap to leap.
 The success of the proof is due partly to the fact that they rephrased the existence question in a way that hinted how one might investigate further.

 With our understanding from the previous section, we're ready to start asking the big questions as well.
+Keep in mind our two processes for creating a rectangle from points.
+We call them Rectangle One and Rectangle Two processes for now.

-In fact, we only need to play with the tools we've established a tiny bit to see how we might ask whether a rectangle exists at all.
-Here's the logical process: suppose during our search that we picked a pair of points and found that they *did*, in fact, yield the desired rectangle on our loop.
+Let's start building the existence proof.
+We first make some observations about the Rectangle processes.
+Suppose during our search that we picked a pair of points and found that they *did*, in fact, yield the desired rectangle on our loop.
 By the Rectangle processes above, our two points will be one of the diagonals.

 Here is the interesting part: if we had to use the Rectangle One process to get the right result from our pair, then we could also use the Rectangle Two process on the other diagonal pair to get the same rectangle, and vice versa.
 So we could have found either diagonal pair to solve our problem.
 Going further, the two diagonal pairs of the rectangle must use opposite Rectangle processes (check this, if you please).
 However, you get the same rectangle *and* the same intermediate points (since these uniquely determine the rectangle).